awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

 1. In the **Basic information** section:

-   1. Type a name for your Lambda function\.
+   1. Type a name for your Lambda function, for example, `deeplens-my-object-inferer`\.
+The function name must start with `deeplens`\.

    1. From the **Role** list, choose **Choose an existing role**\.